 Except as otherwise provided in NRS 239.0115, public records acquired by the Division which have been declared by law to be confidential must remain confidential for 30 years or, if the record relates to a natural person, until the death of the natural person, whichever is later, unless another period has been fixed by specific statute.

-For more information on the Archival Regulation and Laws in the State of Nevada, please visit the Archives Regulations and Laws page.
+For more information on the Archival Regulation and Laws in the State of Nevada, please visit the Statutes, Regulations and Resources page.

 The archives is happy to send the requested information to you, either electronically or by mail.

 It is the policy of the Nevada State Archives that photocopies of archival material requested by patrons will be handled by archives staff only.
 Maps, oversize, or bound archival records that require special handling will be sent to Imaging and Preservation Services (IPS).
 Fees will be determined according to the work involved.

 Public: Copies of archival documents and photographs are $0.10 per page.
 However, there is no charge for orders with under 30 copies.
 Orders over 30 copies will accrue the $0.10 per page charge starting at page 1.
 If you prefer, we can also scan and upload the copies to a flash drive.
 This is an additional $5.00.
 Alternatively, patrons are welcome to bring digital cameras or portable scanners to makes their own copies of documents.
 There is no charge for this.